babadofar/MyOwnRepo/Analyzing Weblogs With Elasticsearch in the Cloud.md

 ## Getting the Bits

 For this demo I will be running Logstash and Kibana from my Windows laptop.
 If you want to follow along, download and extract Logstash 1.5.RC4 or later, and Kibana 4.0.2 or later from [https://www.elastic.co/downloads](https://www.elastic.co/downloads).
+We need Logstash 1.5, since it introduces support for SSL connections.

 ## Creating an Elasticsearch Cluster

 Creating a new trial cluster in Found is just a matter of logging in and pressing a button.
 It takes a few seconds until the cluster is ready, and a screen with some basic information on how to connect pops up.
 We need the address for the HTTPS endpoint, so copy that out.

 ## Configuring Logstash